Frequently Asked Questions

 Absolutely.
 If we uncover hidden issues—like rot behind siding or trim—we’ll communicate right away and provide options before moving forward.

-All our repairs are performed by our experienced in-house team or trusted specialists we’ve worked with extensively.
+All of repairs at Phinney Ridge Painting are performed by our experienced in-house team or trusted specialists we’ve worked with extensively.
 This ensures consistent quality and accountability from start to finish.

 Yes.
 Once pest activity is resolved, we can assess the damage and repair or replace affected wood to restore the structure and appearance of your home.